hrstnikolov/2022-math-for-devs/README.md

-# Mathematics for Developers (SoftUni 2022)
+# Mathematics for Developers

-This repository contains solved exercises and lecture notes on the SoftUni course "Mathematics for Developers".
+This repository contains solved exercises and lecture notes on the 2022 SoftUni course "Mathematics for Developers".